 It is very important you practice drawing trend line as much as possible, after a while you will get used to it and it will become second nature.

 Here is another example of how to draw trend lines.
 This is a chart of Ticker: AAPL Apple Inc. it shows how to draw trend lines in a downward price move and an upward price move.

 Notice that the trend line above the price is called resistance and the trend line below price is called support.
 When price breaks up through resistance it moves higher, this could potentially be a buy signal.
-When price breaks down through support it moves lower, this could potentially be a sell signal.
+When the price breaks down through the support trend line it moves lower, this could potentially be a sell signal.

 Quick Tip: The longer the trend line is in place or acts as support or resistance, the stronger the trend and the bigger the move when the trend line is broken.